 - Operating during renewal processing – Keep proof of pending renewal aboard

 Handle your boat registration paperwork before launch day arrives.
-Keeping current with requirements protects you from citations, ensures proper insurance coverage, and lets you focus on what matters most: enjoying your time on the water.
+Keeping current with requirements protects you from citations, ensures proper insurance coverage, and lets you focus on what matters most: enjoying your time on the water instead of explaining yourself to marine patrol.